IntendaUK/opus-ui-language-server-vscode-client/README.md

 ### Why do random suggestions which are not part of the language server show?

-VSCode has a built-in extension which runs in the background alongside the language server called "JSON Language Features".
+VSCode has a built-in extension called "JSON Language Features" which runs in the background alongside the Opus UI Language Server.
 It provides (context unaware) suggestions which are shown alongside the suggestions provided by the Opus UI Language Server.
 As the Opus UI Language Server provides context-aware suggestions, the "JSON Language Features" extension can be disabled.
 To disable it:
 1. Click the three dots next to the refresh icon in the extensions panel
 2. In the context menu that appears, click "Show Running Extensions"
 3. Search for the "JSON Language Features" extension, right click and select "Disable (Workspace)"